 Concussions are finally getting the long due attention that they deserve.
-The CDC estimates “1.6 to 3.8 million concussion occur in sports and recreational activities annually(1)”.
-The symptoms of many concussion may resolve spontaneously and never get reported so the incidence may be higher.
+The CDC estimates “1.6 to 3.8 million concussions occur in sports and recreational activities annually(1)”.
+The symptoms of many concussions may resolve spontaneously and never get reported so the incidence may be higher.

 A concussion is a mild brain injury that occurs as a result of a direct or indirect blow to the head or face.
 There may or may not be a loss of consciousness.
 Concussions may result in several symptoms including

 Of 100 adolescents examined after concussion 69% had visual symptoms associated with near vision focusing including(2):

 - accommodative disorders

 - convergence problems

 - over 46% had two of these symptoms